Recipes Made Easy

 • Meat-free

-slice of summer vegetable open pie on a plate in front of board containing the rest of the pie
+slice of open summer vegetable pie on a plate with a fork.

 And did I mention the vegetables are roasted so they taste super yummy?
 I love how roasting vegetables always brings out the sweetness and flavour.